chrisjlapp/ofs-release/README.md

 - [Docker](https://docs.docker.com/get-docker/) (version 24 or later)
 - Docker Compose v2 (bundled with Docker Desktop / modern Docker Engine)
+- git installed on host
 - A Linux or macOS host (Windows with WSL2 is also supported)
+- Validation is done  with Ubuntu 24.04.xx LTS.
+Report issues with any OS in issues.

 ---